mcantureinhard/basicThreadedWebServer/README.md

 This allows us to use these without passing them around, while still having the benefit of flexible implementations.
 The application configuration currently comes from a config file, but we could call a REST endpoint or a database.

+#### Logging
+Exceptions are handled in a broad manner (and simple for now).
+The idea is to remove complexity about error handling from most of the code.
+We can send off these logs to process and aggregate (Error per unit of time) to be able to quantify the impact and prioritize the fixing of issues.

 #### References
     - https://medium.com/@ssaurel/create-a-simple-http-web-server-in-java-3fc12b29d5fd